chevah/geck/docs/styleguide/generic.rst

 other developers.
 For example typo-fixes or small GUI fixes.

-To reduce conflicts and confusion between colleagues, avoid using git commands that rewrite the history (rebase or commit with amend).
+To reduce conflicts and confusion between colleagues, avoid using git commands that rewrite the history of commits you have already pushed (such as rebase or commit with amend).

 See  :ref:`here on how to keep a feature branch up to date
 <keep-feature-branch-up-to-date>`.